 Graduate students who are not being supported by a pre-doctoral training grant have research funds from the Biology Business Office totalling a maximum of $250 per academic year.
 This account allows for students to obtain research supplies.
 Students must consult with the Business Office prior to making any purchase in order to confirm that the purchase is allowed to be made with student budget funds.
 Purchases must be related to research or studies.
 If allowed as a purchase under the student budget, the item must then be purchased through the Business Office.

 The payroll tax structure for graduate students is complicated.
 Providing detailed tax information in this manual may lead to numerous misunderstandings.
-In order to prevent this, Biology Graduate students are encourage to visit the Biology Business Office, 212 Goddard Labs, to discuss the taxable status of their stipends.
+In order to prevent this, Biology Graduate students are encouraged to visit the Biology Business Office, 212 Goddard Labs, to discuss the taxable status of their stipends.
 The Graduate Student Center Tax Information site provides links to various resources regarding filing of taxes.